aml-org/als/documentation/features/custom-messages.md

 ### CleanDiagnosticTree
-This requests on a given document, will result in a clean validation (without the use of cache).
+Performs validation on a given document(without the use of cache).

 Request message from client to server:
 ##### request
 ```json